 - Choose fruit tree varieties with frost-resistant blossom.
 If you know you are in a frost-prone area, these varieties are able to resist the damaging effects of freezing and thawing.
 However no variety is frost-proof, so plant several varieties if possible.

 - Put a protective fleece over the tree.
 A horticultural fleece provides excellent protection for tender blossom and leaves.
 For dwarf trees you may be able to cover the whole tree, and even for larger trees you should still be able to cover a branch or two.
-However this method only works if you check the weather forecast in advance and remember to cover the tree.
+However this method only works if you check the weather forecast in advance and remember to cover the tree - and don't forget to remove the covering the next day to allow bees to access the blossom.